LeslieDancey/FME_Desktop_Advanced/null_attributes.md

 The NullAttributeMapper transformer allows the author to check values for any or all attributes on a feature, and convert them in bulk to or from null.

 For example, here the author is checking for all attributes that are either missing or empty, and converting them to nulls:

+Here the author is checking a specific attribute for existing null values.
+If the value is set to null then it gets replaced with a zero.
+Presumably this must be a numeric field.
+If it was a text field perhaps instead the author would set it to an empty string: